Becky139/GOT-Quiz/README.md

     - All ages
     - Worldwide

 #### Scope
 The scope plane is about defining requirements based on the goals established on the strategy plane.
 Using the information in the strategy plane, the identified required features have been broken into the following two categories.
 - Content Requirements:
     - The user will be looking for:
-        - Accuate questions with correct answers
+        - Accurate questions with correct answers
         - Images from the series
         - Regular quiz updates
 - Functionality Requirements:
     - The user will be able to:
         - Be able to easily navigate the site to find the quiz or information they require.
-        - Be able to sign up to recieve news and updates.
+        - Be able to sign up to receive news and updates.

 #### Structure
 The information above was then organized in a hierarchical tree structure, a site map, showing how users can navigate through the site with ease and efficiency, with the following results:

 <details>
 <summary>Site Map</summary>